-Note: a I estimated the impacts of security improvement programs in two stages.
-In the first stage, I used communitylevel "program enrollment rate" to instrument for "program enrolled" at the household level.
+Note: "I estimate the impacts of security improvement programs in two stages.
+In the first stage, I use communitylevel "program enrollment rate" to instrument for "program enrolled" at the household level.
 The former variable measures the proportion of households in a community who had ever enrolled in any security programs by a given survey round and the latter variable indicates if a household in the same community had ever enrolled in any security programs by the same survey round.
-In the second stage, I employed a control function approach to estimate the impacts of security improvement programs on the amount of land-attached capital and the area of rented-out land as well as the amount of hired labor at the household level, based on a panel Tobit model.
+In the second stage, I employ a control function approach to estimate the impacts of security improvement programs on the amount of land-attached capital and the area of rented-out land as well as the amount of hired labor at the household level, based on a panel Tobit model.
 See the specific econometric design in the main text above.
-Standard errors are listed in brackets. bI estimated the second-stage regression coefficients and their standard errors using Honoré's Stata command for panel Tobit models, namely "pantob".
+Standard errors are listed in brackets. ^bI estimate the second-stage regression coefficients and their standard errors using Honoré's Stata command for panel Tobit models, namely "pantob".
 Honoré (1992) has shown that his estimation approach will deliver a consistent point estimate under general assumptions while others may not.
+Das (2002) demonstrates that such consistency will hold for Tobit models with endogenous covariates when we estimate these models using the control function approach.
 To the best of my knowledge, however, there is no rigorous way to obtain robust or clustered standard errors for panel Tobit models.
-Hence, I used the asymptotic estimates provided by Honoré (1992) under i.i.d.
-To be consistent, standard errors of the first-stage linear regression coefficients were also obtained under i.i.d; but they had similar magnitudes as the standard errors clustered at the community level. cI controlled for the linear time trends interacted with the initial community-level shares of female-headed and credit-unconstrained households that may have driven changes in program enrollment rate between survey rounds. dThe rural business development project is an RCT that aims to raise households' incomes by boosting agricultural investments and business operations (Carter et al., 2019); I controlled for the random assignment of this project over time. p < 0.10, p < 0.05, p < 0.01.
+Hence, I use the asymptotic estimates provided by Honoré (1992) under i.i.d.
+To be consistent, standard errors of the first-stage linear regression coefficients are also obtained under i.i.d.
+They have similar magnitudes as the standard errors clustered at the community level though. ^cI control for the linear time trends interacted with the initial community-level shares of male-headed and credit-constrained households that may have driven changes in program enrollment rate between survey rounds. ^dThe rural business development project is an RCT that aims to raise households' incomes by boosting agricultural investments and business operations (Carter et al., 2019); I control for the random assignment of this project over time. p < 0.10, p < 0.05, p < 0.01.

-For the full sample, security improvement programs significantly increased the amount of land-attached capital but not the area of rented-out land at the household level.
-These results are in line with Deininger and Chamorro (2004) and Boucher et al. (2005) who found that early land titling and registration programs in rural Nicaragua had notably increased household-level investments of land-attached capital but not the market size of land leasing during the 1990s.
+For the average impacts, security improvement programs significantly increased the amount of land-attached capital but not the area of rented-out land at the household level.50 These results are in line with Deininger and Chamorro (2004) and Boucher et al. (2005) who found that early land titling and registration programs in rural Nicaragua had notably increased household-level investments of land-attached capital but not the market size of land leasing during the 1990s.
 This means that these uneven investment and rental-supply effects of securing land ownership have persisted over time.
-Interestingly, security improvement programs mildly decreased the amount of hired labor at the household level, which is consistent with the general reduction in the usage of hired labor (see Table 1 above).
+Moreover, security improvement programs only had a mild positive impact on (long-term) hired labor at the household level if there were any.